Surveying Engineering Technology - AAS Degree - Code #1039

 Surveying Engineering Technology (AAS degree): 100 percent employed in field.

 Surveying Engineering Technology (BS degree): 100 percent – 89 percent are employed in field; 11 percent transferred to continue their education.

 Surveying Engineering Technology (AAS degree): Enrollment - 5; 0% graduated in 2 years and 40% graduated in 3 years.

 Surveying Engineering Technology (BS degree): Enrollment - 6; 50% graduated in 4 years and 67% graduated in 6 years.

 Building Trades: Building Construction

 Construction Engineering Technology

 CERTIFICATION OR LICENSURE

-Both the AAS program and the BS program in surveying engineering technology have been accredited by TAC/ABET as well as the NYS Education Department.
+Both the AAS program and the BS program in surveying and geomatics engineering technology have been accredited by ETAC/ABET as well as the NYS Education Department.
 These accreditations mean that the graduates from the AAS program will receive two years of credit toward the total statutory time requirement for licensure as a land surveyor in New York State.

 Graduates of the BS program will receive four years of credit toward the total statutory time requirement for licensure as a land surveyor in New York State.
 The BS graduates are eligible to take the first part of the NCEES licensing exam for land surveying in their senior year, eighth semester, if within 20 semester credit hours of graduation.